-The ORC is composed of XOs (Scrum Masters) from the Circles one Level lower.
-As with the SRC, one of the participants typically has the authority to be the final arbiter – this person is called the Guardian XO – effectively the CO of XOs.
+The ORC is composed of Operational Owners from the Primary Circles.
+As with the SRC, one of the participants typically has the authority to be the final arbiter, the Guardian Operations Owner so to speak.

 In traditional hierarchical organizations those with similar skills or competencies were grouped in the same departments.
-However, Team-based organizations designed to work in the Complex Domain are cross-functional and instead of being focused on functional grouping, concentrate on the Value Stream and the delivery of goods and services to customers.
+However, team-based organizations designed to work in the complex domain are cross-functional and instead of being focused on functional grouping, they concentrate on the Value Stream and the delivery of goods and services to customers.

-The downside is the focused work within a skillset, loss of comradery and the sharing of ideas that sometimes come when people with similar interests and competencies get together.
+The downside is the loss of focused work within an area of skill.
+The loss of comradery and sharing of ideas that sometimes come when people with similar interests and competencies get together.

-The solution is Secondary Circles (SC), where Team Members from Primary Circles meet from time to time to discuss cross-cutting concerns within their special area of skill and expertise.
+The solution to this is the Secondary Circles (SC), where Team Members from Primary Circles meet from time to time to discuss cross-cutting concerns within their special area of skill and expertise.
 This is indicated in the figure above with the dashed green line.

 It is important that the people in Secondary Circles have their “home” in the Primary Circles, in the Value Stream.
 They are not pulled out of Value Stream, they are always part of that primary focus on value.
 They may spend anything between an hour and a day per week on the Secondary Circle activities.
 They participate in all regular activities in their “home” Circle.